Moving to The Hague?

 There are many other kinds of expats working in the Netherlands, too: intra-company transfers, media correspondents, self-employed people, employees of international NPOs, etc. In each case, different conditions may apply.
 Please see what the Immigration and Naturalization Service has to say about working in the Netherlands.

 What if you haven’t moved to the Netherlands for work-related reasons at all?
 It highly varies if you are already allowed to work in the Netherlands.
 Check your immigration documents for a stamp saying “Arbeid vrij toegestaan, TWV niet vereist” (“Free to work, no work permit needed”).
 If you can’t find this, it means that you do require a work permit to start a job in The Hague.
 Your potential employer would have to apply for it at the UWV.

 The EU Blue Card

-The EU Blue Card is a new kind of visa which is intended for highly skilled workers with a nationality other than that of EU/EEA countries.
-It is supposed to make it easier for expatriates and other foreigners to settle in the EU.
+The EU Blue Card is a new kind of visa which is intended for highly skilled workers with a nationality other than that of EU or EEA countries.
+It is supposed to make it easier for expatriates and other foreigners to live in the EU.

 - a valid ID or passport

 - a recently issued birth certificate or marriage certificate (if applicable)

 - proof of legitimate residence (e.g. a valid residence permit if you need one)

 - proof of address or occupancy (i.e. the sales contract or rental contract of your apartment or house)

 Please note: documents issued in a foreign language may have to be officially translated and / or legalized.
 You can find more information on document legalization via the information platform “The Netherlands and You”.